Justin Verlander: Early life

-Verlander played little league at Tuckahoe Little League in Richmond, VA.
+Justin Brooks Verlander was born on February 20, 1983, in Manakin Sabot, Virginia.
+Verlander played Little League at Tuckahoe Little League in Richmond, Virginia.
 Verlander's father Richard sent him to The Richmond Baseball Academy when he was young.
 He was able to throw an 84 mph (135 km/h) fastball shortly after joining the academy.
 His velocity plateaued at 86 mi/h during his senior year at Goochland High School, during which he was sidetracked by strep throat.